Vogelmensch/scanner/paper/scanner-paper.typ

 The Scanner Problem introduces a scenario in which a three-dimensional body has been scanned for its depth.
 The task is to reconstruct the body from those depth-values alone.
 We explain the problem in detail in @encoding.

 The intuitive solution to this problem is to search through all possible assignments' discretized matrices, through exhaustive or local search.
 This approach is not ideal for two reasons.
-1. Exhaustive Search has an exponential time complexity, which makes it unusable for bigger matrices (especially the ones features in the original problem description @originalProblem).
+1. Exhaustive Search has an exponential time complexity, which makes it unusable for bigger matrices (especially the ones featured in the original problem description @originalProblem).
 2. Local Search cannot identify invalid inputs.
 We cannot eliminate the need for search entirely (see @exhaustive).
 Still, we can view the problem in a different light.
 - The results that we are searching for share a common property, which we call the "chunk property".
 The chunk property can be exploited to simultaneously identify the values of cells belonging to large groups (see @chunk).